wltrimbl/boot-camps/python/variables_and_types/Readme.md

 Johann Gambolputty
 ```

 There are other operations defined on string data.
-Use the dir comnand to find them.
-One example I'll show is the upper method.
+Use the `dir` command to find them.
+One example I'll show is the `upper` method.
 Lets take a look at the documentation.

 ```python
 In [64]: str.upper?